carlrafting/vanillapod/readme.md

 ### Components

-You can use vanillapod regardless of using a bundler (Webpack, parcel or rollup), or using ES modules in browsers that support it.
+You can use vanillapod regardless of using a bundler (Webpack, parcel or rollup), or using ES2015 modules in browsers that support it.
 The first step to get started is defining your component.

 ```javascript
     // script.js